Prospective Reception Parents

 At Milton Hall Primary School and Nursery we recognise that an effective partnership between school and home will have a positive impact on children’s learning and development.
 So, practitioners endeavour to encourage the regular sharing of information about the children with parents.
 We value the role of parents as children’s primary educators.

-Parents are kept informed of what is happening in the setting through informal conversations, notices on classroom windows, regular letters, half termly topic updates on the school website, reading records, the school website, via Tapestry and Tapestry weekly memo’s.
+Parents are kept informed of what is happening in the setting through informal conversations, notices on classroom windows, regular letters, half termly topic updates on the school website, reading records, the school website, and via regular Class Dojo updates.

 What our parents have said about us